camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 attribute are ignored when a listener is defined on a transition.
 Also it contains a [camunda:script][camunda-script] child element which defines a script which will be executed as execution listener.
-Alternatively it is possible to specify the script source code as external resources (see the documenation about [script sources][script-sources] of script tasks).
+Alternatively it is possible to specify the script source code as external resources (see the documentation about [script sources][script-sources] of script tasks).

 The last execution listener is called when activity secondTask ends.
 Instead of using the class on the listener declaration, a expression is defined instead which is evaluated/invoked when the event is fired.